satellite830/AnnoView/README.md

 sed 's/[^,]*/"&/2' slayer_pfam2.csv | sed 's/$/"/' > slayer_pfam3.csv
 ```

-obtain the taxonomic information for each nucleotide ID.
+Obtain the taxonomic information for each nucleotide ID.
 This will generate a .csv file that contains taxonomic information from domain, phylum, class, order, family and genus.
 Note that this program will prompt the user for their email address that linked to NCBI, the input file name, and the output file name.
 Here I named the output as taxa.csv

 ```
 python gettaxa.py